|

 remover, then wire-wheeled the parts to remove any loose paint that remained.

-Additional cleaning was done before priming with a good rusty metal primer.
+Additional cleaning was done before priming with rusty metal primer.

 |